mvpratt/fundhub/README.md

 * This demonstation Dapp is limited to a maximum of 3 projects and 3 users.
 * Whenever you take an action such as create, payout or refund, _make sure that the desired user selected_

-#### How to test deadline
+#### Test refund (rejected)
-1. Create a project with duration of 1
+1. Create a project with a goal of 10 ETH and duration of 60 (seconds)
+2. Contribute 1 ETH to it
-2. Try to contribute to it, notice that contributions are rejected, because the deadline has already expired
+3. Request a refund.
+It should be rejected, because the deadline has not been reached yet.

+#### Test refund (success)
-3. Now, create a project with duration of 50
+1. Create a project with a goal of 10 ETH and duration of 60 (seconds)
-4. Contribute to it, the funds should be accepted.
+2. Contribute 1 ETH to it
-5. Request a refund.
+3. Request a refund.
 Notice that the refund request is rejected.
+4. Wait until 60 seconds have passed since project creating
+5. Request refund again, it should be successful

+#### Test payout
-6. Now, fully fund the project
+1. Create project & fully fund it.
 7. Request payout

 ## AUTOMATED TESTS